 Yes.
 You need to get immediate help as dehydration becomes an urgent issue and your dog cannot live for longer than three days without water.

 There are certain medical reasons that need urgent attention from your vet.
 Tests will be carried out and a diagnosis made.
 These issues include:

-There may come a time when surgery or medication has failed and you want any further suffering to be prevented.
+There may come a time when surgery or medication fails and you want to prevent any further suffering.
 You may decide that you want a dog euthanasia practitioner to provide the end-of-life procedure in your own home where your dog feels comfortable and safe.